Cayman Islands Foundation as a DAO Legal Wrapper

 A Caymanian foundation is a popular form of Legal Wrapper for DAO due to the flexibility of legislation, the definite rules for working with virtual assets in the Cayman Islands, and the speed of its creation and optimal budgets.

-To learn more about this option and compare it with other options of DAO Legal Wrappers, book a Jurisdiction Discovery Session with one of Legal Nodes experts.
-During the 1-hour session, you will get:
+To learn more about this option and compare it with other options of DAO Legal Wrappers, book a Legal Discovery Session with one of Legal Nodes experts.
+During the session, you will get:

 - An intro to crypto-friendly countries–specifically which ones may be the best jurisdictions for your DAO;